 |Monthly payments on £175,000 at 5%||Monthly payments on £175,000 at 3%||Cost saving

 |£1,115||£971||£144 a month or

 £1,728 a year

 Use the links below to check your property value and see what you might save by remortgaging to a lower rate.
 However, before making any switch always check what fees you’ll have to pay – see ‘Look out for remortgage costs’ below.

 Although you can often reduce your payments by switching, bear in mind that there are a number of costs associated with remortgaging.

-- There may be high early repayment charges to pay if you are leaving before the initial locked-in period of your mortgage expires.
-There are unlikely to be charges if you are on your lender’s standard variable rate.
+- There might be high early repayment charges to pay if you are leaving before the initial locked-in period of your mortgage expires.
+There are unlikely to be charges if you’re on your lender’s standard variable rate.